dp-lewis/riot-testing-jasmine/README.md

 # Riot.js testing with Jasmine

-Basic example of testing RiotJS with Jasmine
+Basic example of testing Riot.js with Jasmine

 ## Install